pallets/flask/docs/python3.rst

 Unless you require absolute compatibility, you should be fine with Python 3 nowadays.
-Most libraries and Flask extensions have been ported by now and using Flask with Python 3 is a stable affair.
+Most libraries and Flask extensions have been ported by now and using Flask with Python 3 is generally a smooth ride.
+However, you might occasionally encounter encoding problems.

 The majority of the upgrade pain is in the lower-level libararies like Flask and Werkzeug and not in the actual high-level application code.
 For